 First, I like to use an inexpensive piece of scrapbooking paper for a pop of color under their plate, then add another festive hue with a bright and festive napkin.

 You know what goes perfectly on top of the napkin?
 Nutter Butter turkey cookies, of course!
-Your kids will take one look at the decorated turkey cookies and make a beeline for the “cool” table.
+Your kids will take one look at the decorated cookies and make a beeline for the “cool” table.

 How to Make Turkey Cookies

 Melt a couple of medallions in a microwave-safe bowl for 30-second increments until melted.
-Once they are totally melted, grab a toothpick and use it to add your first element to the decorated turkey cookies—peanut butter cups.
+Once they are totally melted, grab a toothpick and use it to add your first element to the cookies—peanut butter cups.

 Simply add a dab of the melted candy medallion to the back of the peanut butter cup, then place it on the Nutter Butter.
 You’ll want to put slight pressure on it to help it hold.